 - IP: 192.168.1.136

 - Gateway: 192.168.255.255

-- To connect the CCA via Wi-Fi, tap Wi-Fi button, then choose the local Wi-Fi connection from the list that of available Wi-Fi routers that is generated after a minute.
+- To connect the CCA via Wi-Fi, tap the Wi-Fi button, then choose the Wi-Fi Access Point name (SSID) from the list.
+Note the list may take up to 2 minutes - be patient here.

-- Tap ‘Run Test’, the middle button on the line with the green arrow in the below image.
+- Tap ‘Run Test’, see the green arrow in the below image.

 Test in progress display:

 CCA Network Test Status - test results displayed:

 Many local network router and Internet access tests are performed and the technical results are shown.
 If this test is successful, you can continue to the next step, system Discovery.

 - Note: When an Ethernet cable is not connected, the orange exclamation point in a circle to the right of the Ethernet Cable is Unplugged message, is normal.